-If it doesn’t totally gross you out and you’re up for it, here are the six health benefits of semen.
+If it doesn’t totally gross you out and you’re up for it (and NSFW, probably, if you’ve got a large font on your computer), here are the six health benefits of semen.

 Semen is a natural anti-depressant

 I know sex in general can put a smile back on my face, but I never thought it had anything to do with semen.
 According to a study conducted on 293 female college students at the State University of New York in Albany, exposure to semen can lower symptoms of depression.
 The study compared female students who were having sex with condoms versus those who were having sex without, and found that the latter group overall showed fewer signs of depression.

 According to the study’s author, “These data are consistent with the possibility that semen may antagonize depressive symptoms, and evidence which shows that the vagina absorbs a number of components of semen that can be detected in the bloodstream within a few hours of administration.”
 Basically, women absorb semen quickly, and thus its benefits can be easily detected in the bloodstream.

 But don’t go having unprotected sex because of this.
 I will state the obvious: There are still such things as STDs, and you can still get pregnant despite this health benefit.

 Yes, sure, you’re usually worn out after sex, but that may not be why you sleep so well that night.
 Semen actually contains melatonin, which is a chemical that induces sleep and relaxation.
 Whether you ingest it, or receive it through intercourse, it will enter your bloodstream and help you doze off better than most over-the-counter sleep aids.

 Think of it as a multivitamin in each ejaculation